-The wall was covered by an aluminum foil.
-Two small thin separate metal sheets separated by a 0.5o distance were attached to the fore edge of the sphere.
+The wall was covered by an aluminum foil, and two small thin separate metal sheets separated by a 0.5° distance were attached to the fore edge of the sphere.
 Both of the sheets were connected to a 5V power source.
-Once the sphere touched the aluminum foil the circuit was shortened, and an electric signal indicating the contact was recorded.
+Then, once the sphere touched the aluminum foil, the circuit was shortened and an electric signal indicating the contact was recorded.

 Construction of the sphere

-The sphere was manufactured using a three dimensional printer printed at “Dfus 3D” company (Herzelia).
-The sphere was made from Polylactic acid with a condense exterior to prevent leaking.
-After printed, the sphere was covered with layers of varnish to further seal its surface.
-The sphere was designed as two connecting parts in order to allow insertion of the pressure sensors into it (Figure 36)
+The sphere was manufactured using a three-dimensional printer printed at “Dfus 3D” company (Herzelia).
+The sphere was made from polylactic acid with a condense exterior to prevent leaking.
+After being printed, the sphere was covered with layers of varnish to further seal its surface, and the sphere was designed as two connecting parts to allow the insertion of the pressure sensors into the sphere (Figure 36).